asamuzaK/withExEditorHost/README.md

 It may be overwritten when updating withExEditorHost.

 The config folder can be saved in an arbitrary place, but if you saved withExEditorHost from zip or tar.gz, just put it in the same place as the _config.
-If you've cloned a repository, to prevent unintentionally uploading your personal settings to GitHub, it is strongly recommend that you should save the config folder *outside* the repository, not inside.
+If you are cloning the repository, to prevent your personal configuration information from being uploaded to GitHub unintentionally, it is strongly recommended to save the folder *outside* the repository, not inside.

 ### Edit the shell script which executes the host